-How to increase contrast and reduce motion on iPhone and iPad
+Make your iPhone easier to view by increasing contrast and reducing motion

 Tap Accessibility.

-Tap the switch to enable it.
+Tap the switch next to Reduce Motion.

-You'll no longer see your Home screen background moving behind your app icons, and certain other motions will be reduced as well (like flicking switches in Settings).
+You'll no longer see your Home Screen background moving behind your app icons, transition animations when going from an app back to the Home Screen, and certain other motions will be reduced as well (like flicking switches in Settings).

 How to reduce transparency on iPhone and iPad